joeyklee/hello-vector-tiles/README.md

 >* **source**: this is the name of the source where your tiles came from
 >* **source-layer**: this is the name `-l` we defined during our Tippecanoe conversion; here it is `countriesgeojson`
 >* **visibility**: this is whether the layer is visible or not, takes `true` or `false`
->* **paint**: this is where you define all the style properties of the layer - it is as they say, where all the magic happens.
-Depending on the `type` of of the layer (explained next), you will have different options.
+>* **paint** or **layout**: this is where you define all the style properties of the layer - it is as they say, where all the magic happens.
+Depending on the `type` of of the layer (listed below under "type"), you will have different options.
 We will explore these further in a bit.
+    - **functions** for **paint** or **layout**:
+        * functions, as Mapbox calls them, allow you to style any property in **paint** or **layout** by the zoom level or property of the dataset.
+These functions include aspects like colorspace, interpolation method, and so on.
+You can read more [here](https://www.mapbox.com/mapbox-gl-js/style-spec/#types-function)
 >* **filter**: data in the tiles can be filtered according to the following structure - [see reference here](https://www.mapbox.com/mapbox-gl-js/style-spec/#types-filter).
+As you might imagine, the Filter parameter is used to filter or subset your data.
+You can then create different layers for each subset of your data for representation.
 >* **type**: this is the type of the layer.
 The types that can be defined will depend on the data in the `.mbtiles`.
 The current types are:
     - **fill**: A filled polygon with an optional stroked border.
     - **line**: A stroked line.